 Another virtue of GenIV systems is that, since Pu is removed from the fuel for reuse, they enable the long term radiotoxic impact of waste to be abated.
-This is especially true when minor actinides (heavy elements present in low quantity, but significantly contributing to long term radiotoxicity and heat production) are transmuted in the reactor itself into shorter lived fission products, after sufficiently high burnup [29], or using dedicated devices such as accelerator driven systems [30].
-These practices can reduce the volume of remaining radioactive waste and the emitted heat flux by one order of magnitude, and the radiotoxicity timespan to a few hundred years, thereby significantly relieving the requirements of anyway necessary geological disposals.
-In addition, new fuel designs and appropriate reprocessing strategies can make the diversion of fissile materials more difficult [31,32].
-GenIV reactors will also feature high safety standards because the use of liquid metals or molten salts as coolants enables operation at atmospheric pressure and facilitates the design of passive systems [33].
+This is especially true when minor actinides (heavy elements present in low quantity, but significantly contributing to long term radiotoxicity and heat production) are transmuted in the reactor itself into shorter lived fission products, after sufficiently high burnup [34], or using dedicated devices such as accelerator driven systems [35].
+These practices can reduce volume of remaining radioactive waste and emitted heat flux by one order of magnitude, and the radiotoxicity timespan to a few hundred years, thus significantly relieving the requirements of anyway necessary geological disposals.
+In addition, new fuel designs and appropriate reprocessing strategies protect against diversion of fissile materials [36,37].
+GenIV reactors will also feature high safety standards because the use of liquid metals or molten salts as coolants enables operation at atmospheric pressure and facilitates the design of passive systems [38].